Air Quality Monitoring Market Overview

 Air pollution in developing countries is increasing at a high rate, as a result of rapid industrialization and growing number of vehicles.
 Therefore, governments of these countries are framing regulations to curb air pollution.
 This is resulting in increased demand for devices for monitoring air quality in countries such as China and India, which, in turn, is creating lucrative opportunities for the air quality monitoring market players.

 Air Quality Monitoring Market Competitive Landscape

 As part of business strategy, companies are launching various products in the air quality monitoring industry to increase their market share.
 For instance, in February 2018, Teledyne API, a business unit of Teledyne Technologies Incorporated, launched an ambient air quality monitoring instrument, the Model T640 PM Mass Monitor, which continuously measures the concentration of fine particulate matter of diameter 2.5 microns (PM2.5) in real time.
 The instrument helps produce more accurate, time-resolved PM2.5 measurements and has low operating and maintenance costs.

 Besides, in January 2018, the Siemens Building Technologies Division of Siemens AG introduced a new fine dust sensor for buildings for a healthy indoor environment.
 The sensor can monitor and visually project particle pollution and can be easily integrated into building management systems.
 It is ideal for use in offices and high-end residential buildings.

-Some of the other key players operating in the air quality monitoring market are General Electric Company, Thermo Fisher Scientific Inc., Merck KGaA, Horiba Limited, TSI Incorporated, 3M Company, Autotronic Enterprise Co.
+Some of the other key players operating in the global air quality monitoring market are Thermo Fisher Scientific Inc., Merck KGaA, HORIBA Ltd, TSI Incorporated, 3M Company, Autotronic Enterprise Co.
 Ltd, Aeroqual Limited and ECOTECH GROUP.